ssc-dsai/Business_Requests_Parsing/README.md

 1. **Available Tools**
    - BRD_ingestion.py (To extract BRDs)
    - agreement_ingestion.py (To extract agreement approvals)

-## Notes
-   - agreement_ingestion.py contains the code to parse agreement approvals
-   - BRD_ingestion.py contains the code to parse BRDs and generate summaries based of these BRDs
-   - utils.py contains common utility functions shared by some of files

 ## To-Do
    - need a better tool/library to extract data from tables inside PDFs